top of page

 Karen Mann’s comments and suggestions on Stealing Renoir were equal or better than any feedback I ever received from my college instructors.”

-–Stephen Allten Brown, author of Steeling Renoir: A Mystery Thriller where Art, Crime, and History Converge
+–Stephen Allten Brown, author of Steeling Renoir: A Mystery Thriller Where Art, Crime, and History Converge

 Karen, thank you for your wonderful and close reading of The Button Soldier.
 I am going through your notes carefully and making changes to the manuscript.
 Your observations are so astute!
 Your summary of the book with comments is so helpful.
 Thank you so much for all the energy you put into this!”

-–Kaylene Johnson-Sullivan, writer and photojournalist, author of six books, including A Tender Distance: Adventures Raising My Sons in Alaska
+–Kaylene Johnson-Sullivan, Alaskan writer and photojournalist, author of six books, including A Tender Distance: Adventures Raising My Sons in Alaska

 I know firsthand that Karen has a good eye for editing a manuscript.
 I found her feedback valuable and holistic, always with a sense of how the whole book should work together—characters, plot, and the little details that help create and maintain the consistency a reader needs to get the most from a book.